wxy20850606/wxy20850606.github.io/content/posts/2025/08/love-as-learning.md

 Now I know: love doesn’t end when someone leaves.
 It multiplies, deepens, and transforms — if you choose to carry it within.

+Today, I see love everywhere — in myself, in nature, and in the simple beauty of life unfolding.

+Love is not in what is said, nor in what is given by another.
+Love is a choice — a way of seeing, a way of being.

+And from this experience, I discovered something practical:
+I can turn emotions into energy, and energy into transformation.
+That’s how my Emotion → Fuel Formula was born.